 - Ability to work in a fast-paced work environment that requires a proactive approach and fast turn-around times

 - A positive, upbeat personality with patience, enthusiasm, an ability to be direct, receive constructive feedback, and an ability to proactively communicate expectations to other teammates

-- An undergraduate degree or certificate in accounting/finances or a related field.
+- An undergraduate degree in a relevant field

 In addition, the ideal candidate will have: